Hardness and Approximation of Minimum Convex Partition: Introduction

-We believe that CPNCS is interesting in itself.
-Note that CPNCS is not a so-called \emph{set cover problem} nor an \emph{exact cover problem}.
-We call \emph{greedy} algorithm for CPNCS the algorithm that iteratively picks a new segment among the valid ones that cover as many points not yet covered as possible, until all points in $P$ are covered.
+We call the algorithm for CPNCS the algorithm that iteratively picks a new segment among the valid ones that cover as many points not yet covered as possible, until all points in $P$ are covered, the \emph{greedy} algorithm.
 As we consider points to be potential segments, the algorithm terminates.
+We prove the following in Section~\ref{sec:badPointSet}.

+\begin{theorem} There exist point sets for which the greedy algorithm for solving CPNCS realises an $\Omega(\sqrt{n})$-approximation. \end{theorem}

-The CPNCS problem bears a resemblance with \emph{Covering Points with Lines} (CPL), defined below, that we use in our algorithm.
+The CPNCS problem bears a resemblance with \emph{Covering Points with Lines} (CPL), defined below, that we use in one of our approximation algorithms.

 \begin{definition}[Covering Points with Lines] \normalfont Given a set $P$ of $n$ points, find a minimum number of lines such that each point of $P$ is contained in at least one line. \end{definition}